 Water runs off hard surfaces and ends up in the stormwater system.

-- keeping your driveway short by having the garage near the front of the property
+- minimising the amount of hard paving on your property, eg keep your driveway short by having the garage near the front of the property

 - using lawn, decking and semi-porous paving such as stones instead of hard paving or concrete